-- 26.1 On appointment to a DHB, a full-time employee shall be entitled to ten (10) working days leave for sick or domestic purposes during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve-month period.
-The entitlement shall be pro-rated for part time employees except that a part-time employee shall receive no fewer than five (5) working days paid sick leave for the first twelve months of employment and a minimum of five (5) additional working days for each subsequent twelve-month period.
-The employee shall be paid as prescribed in the Holidays Act 2003.
-A medical certificate may be required to support the employee's claim - 26.2 An RMO who becomes bound by this Agreement during its term shall retain their existing sick leave balance and will receive the next 10 days entitlement under clause 26.1 on their anniversary. - 26.3 An employee who ceases employment at one DHB and commences employment at another DHB may transfer to their new employment a maximum of up to 20 days (at their normal/ordinary rate of pay, T1) of their unused sick leave entitlement from their previous DHB employment, provided that any break in service between finishing at their previous DHB and commencing employment at the new DHB is not more than one calendar month.
+- 26.1 On appointment an employee shall be entitled to ten (10) working days leave for sickness during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve-month period.
+Sick leave shall be granted and paid in accordance with the Holidays Act 2003 (as amended).
+A medical certificate may be required to support the employee's claim. - 26.2 An RMO who becomes bound by this Agreement during its term shall retain their existing sick leave balance and will receive the next 10 days entitlement under clause 26.1 on their anniversary. - 26.3 RESERVED with effect from 1 July 2022. - 26.4 Additional Discretionary Sick Leave